fredericGette/Lumia520/content/developer_device/README.md

 ## First configuration

-During the *Out Of the Box Experience* (OOBE), configures the phone as below:
+During the *Out Of the Box Experience* (OOBE), configure the phone as below:
 - Language = English (United-States)
 - Accept the *Terms of Use*.
 - Connect to Wi-Fi.